 Ultimately, it is worth noting that Chime allows you to increase your security deposit for a higher credit line.
 You can move money to your Credit Builder Secured account whenever you want.

-A secured credit card will increase your limit under certain conditions.
-You can add additional funds, up to $25,000 in some cases, to your security deposit to raise your credit limit.
-Also, if you make several consecutive timely payments, the issuer may increase your limit without an additional deposit.
+Yes, a secured credit card will increase your limit under certain conditions.
+For instance, you can add additional funds to your security deposit to raise your credit limit.
+Plus, if you make several consecutive timely payments, the issuer may increase your limit without an additional deposit.

+With a secured credit card, you add a security deposit to establish your credit limit.
+As secured cards are designed for people with less than good credit, the deposit also serves as collateral.
+The amount of your deposit determines your credit limit.
 You’ll be refunded the deposit in full when you close your account in good standing.
-Any unpaid balance or fees owed will be deducted from your balance when you close the account.
+Any unpaid balance or fees owed will be deducted from your balance when you close the account.… read full answer

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.